Chalk Circle (Canadian band): History

 The band's final album was 1989's As the Crow Flies, which spawned two singles, "Sons and Daughters" and "Together".
 It also included the song "Blue Heaven", which included guest vocals by labelmate Jane Siberry.
 The album was engineered by Michael Phillip Wojewoda, who received a Juno nomination for Best Recording Engineer at the Juno Awards of 1990.

 Citing 'creative differences', the band broke up in 1990, and Tait formed the indie band Big Faith with Fergus Marsh, Michael Sloski and Ken Greer.

 In 2006, Universal Music Group released a Chalk Circle greatest hits compilation as part of its 20th Century Masters series.
 The release prompted the band to reconvene after 15 years and in February of that year, they began rehearsals at the Cherry Beach rehearsal studios in Toronto in anticipation of possible reunion shows.
 On June 17, 2006, Chalk Circle played a reunion gig at Lee's Palace in Toronto.

 In recent years they have played additional shows including on October 1, 2011 and December 12, 2015, with Blue Peter at the Phoenix in Toronto, and on November 12, 2011 in Montreal for the first time in 20 years at Corona Theatre.
 Most reunion concerts feature Jason Sniderman on keyboards instead of Winklarz.
-The band played their most recent reunion concert on March 7, 2020 at a fundraising concert for breast cancer.
+The band played a reunion concert on March 7, 2020 at a fundraising concert for breast cancer.
+On July 29, 2023, the band played a reunion concert in Chris Tait's hometown as part of the celebrations of the 100th anniversary of the Newcastle Community Hall.